IverCoder/noto-color-emoji/README.md

   - Docomo

-  - More coming soon (please see [Contributing](CONTRIBUTING.md) for more info)
+  - More coming soon

 ## Installation

 This module **must not** be installed on devices running Android 12 or later.
-Font implementation has changed
+Font implementation has changed, allowing Google *and* your OEM to update fonts without software updates.
+Installing this module on such systems is unnecessary will do more harm than good.
+See [here](https://source.android.com/devices/architecture/custom-font-fallback) for more info.

+Simply install this like any other module or flash the .ZIP on TWRP (it will still be systemlessly installed).

+¹Only applicable for ROMs that are close to AOSP.